Think-iT-Labs/notifyme/README.md

 - Cron jobs,
 - Long running builds,
 - Backups,
+- Result of long running commands,
 - etc.

-is `NotifyMe` making your life simpler? tell us how are you using it :smile: !
+Is `NotifyMe` making your life simpler? tell us how are you using it :smile: !

 ## Todo